 Last year, 13,171 people used QuoteWizard to compare auto insurance quotes in Baltimore, MD from multiple companies.

-This is our list of the most common car insurance companies reported by QuoteWizard users living in Baltimore, MD last year.
+This is our list of the most common car insurance companies reported by QuoteWizard users living in Baltimore, Maryland last year.

 Other popular Baltimore, Maryland car insurance companies: USAA, Safeco, MetLife, Country Financial, 21st Century, American Family, Maryland Farm Bureau, and Travelers.

-These are the most common car makes and models owned by Baltimore drivers requesting quotes through QuoteWizard last year.
+These are the most common car makes and models owned by Baltimore, MD drivers requesting quotes through QuoteWizard last year.